hbctraining/main/Where to Start/intro.md

 ## What the heck is 'omics?

 Using methods such as Sanger sequencing and allozymes scientists used to be able to study just a few genes at a time.
 However, new sequencing technologies (often abbreviated **NGS for next generation sequencing**) now allow us to look at the entirety of a certain type of data in an organsim.
-This data, called 'omics data, encompasses the entirety genes, proteins, etc in a cell or organism.
+This data, called 'omics data, encompasses the entirety of the genes or proteins etc in a cell or organism.
 We can break 'omics down into 4 specific categories:

-* genOMICS - The study of the complete set of **DNA** in an organism, sigle cells, or group of cells
+* genOMICS - The study of the complete set of **DNA** in an organism, sigle cells, or group of cells.
-* transcriptOMICS - The study of the complete set of **RNA** in an organism, sigle cells, or group of cells
+* transcriptOMICS - The study of the complete set of **RNA** in an organism, sigle cells, or group of cells.
-* proteOMICS - The study of the complete set of **Proteins** in an organism, sigle cells, or group of cells
+* proteOMICS - The study of the complete set of **Proteins** in an organism, sigle cells, or group of cells.
-* metabolOMICS - The study of the complete set of **Metabolites** in an organism, sigle cells, or group of cells
+* metabolOMICS - The study of the complete set of **Metabolites** in an organism, sigle cells, or group of cells.

 'Omics does not put a limit on the number of biological or technical replicates.
 So even if you are studying the genome of a single individual it is considered 'omics data.
+However, we usually are looking at data from large number of biological samples (individuals, cell lines, etc).

 ## How does High Throughput Sequencing relate to 'omics?